Mappy/Leaflet-active-area/README.md

         height: '200px'
     });

-Then, the map will center itself in the center of that DIV.
+Then, the map will center itself in the center of that DIV when calling setView, setZoom, fitBounds, etc.

 ## Contribute